Lupennat/ludb/SCHEMA.md

 ### Creating Tables

 To create a new database table, use the `create` method on the `Schema`.
-The `create` method accepts two arguments: the first is the name of the table, while the second is a closure which receives a `Blueprint` object that may be used to define the new table:
+The `create` method accepts two arguments: the first is the name of the table, while the second is a closure which receives a `Blueprint` instance that may be used to define the new table:

 ```ts
 await Schema.create('users', table => {